-After an accident at a job site leaves you injured, you could qualify to file a workers’ compensation claim.
-While the process may seem relatively straightforward, all too many applicants encounter issues along the way – these issues can result in claim denials and inadequate benefits, inhibiting their ability to receive treatment and support their household while recovering.
+After an accident at a Polk County, NC job site leaves you injured, you could qualify to file a workers’ compensation claim.
+While the process may seem relatively straightforward, many applicants encounter issues along the way.
+These issues can result in claim denials and inadequate benefits, inhibiting their ability to receive treatment and support their household while recovering.

 With a Polk County workers’ compensation lawyer on your side, you can focus on getting better without worrying about your claim.
 Our team at Farmer & Morris Law, PLLC understands this claims process well and can help you navigate common issues that arise, such as employer disputes and application errors.
 We review these cases for free and represent clients at no upfront cost.